FAQs

 Follow safety instructions as and when required to protect yourself and your fellow friends.
 A good general rule when you are not sure is to ask yourself “what would a reasonable person do in these circumstances?”
 All volunteers are covered by the Volunteer Protection Act as discussed at “Am I protected.”

-Apart from planting, weeding, trail making etc. you may also volunteer to be a Friends of Parks SA Board member – perhaps even a President, Secretary or Treasurer.
+Apart from planting, weeding, trail making etc. you may also volunteer to be a Friends of Parks and Nature Board member – perhaps even a President, Secretary or Treasurer.
 These are positions that carry specific responsibilities.

 Am I covered for insurance?